-Set a safe value for the maximum clock skew parameter (
+Set a safe value for the maximum clock skew flag (

---max_clock_skew_usec) when starting the YugabyteDB servers.
-We recommend setting this parameter to twice the expected maximum clock skew between any two nodes in your deployment.
+--max_clock_skew_usec) for YB-TServers and YB-Masters when starting the YugabyteDB servers.
+The recommended value is two times the expected maximum clock skew between any two nodes in your deployment.

-For example, if the maximum clock skew across nodes is expected to be no more than 250ms, then set the parameter to 500ms (
+For example, if the maximum clock skew across nodes is expected to be no more than 250 microseconds, then set the parameter to 500 microseconds (